 To use the word "Pure", the FDA requires a minimum of 13.35oz of vanilla beans to a gallon of minimum 35% alcohol and 65% water.
 That's it.
-"Pure" extract producers can then add sugar, corn syrup, caramel colors, stabilizers and other additives to sweeten the extract even further.
+"Pure" extract producers can then add various additives to sweeten the extract even further.
 So long as the alcohol content and vanilla bean weight stays the same, then they remain "Pure" by FDA standards.

-Virtually EVERY "Pure" extract producer dilutes and adulterates their extracts so some extent.
+Many "pure" extract producer dilute and adulterate their extracts so some extent.
 Look at the label of the extract in your cupboard and see for yourself.
 Are there more than 2 ingredients?
 Is the extract almost black?
-If you answered yes to either of these questions. then your extract is diluted and adulterated to some extent.
-VanillaPura extract contains vanilla beans and aged spirits.
-Nothing else.
-It's the way nature intended.
+If you answered yes to either of these questions, then it's possible that your extract is diluted and adulterated to some extent.

 Why does "Pure" matter?
 Because real, pure vanilla extract brings the taste of your pastries, cream sauces, cakes, homemade ice cream, seared proteins, spicy sauces and other culinary delights to life.
 When extract isn't diluted and sugar-infused, it can be used in hundreds of different applications outside of just cakes, pastries and "sweet" dishes.